dart-lang/site-www/src/content/web/wasm.md

     which is necessary to run Wasm.
     Make sure your web apps are [migrated][] from `dart:html` to `package:web`.

-1. Compile with Wasm: `mywebapp$ dart compile wasm web/main.dart`
+1. Compile with Wasm to a new `site` output directory: `mywebapp$ dart compile wasm web/main.dart -o site/main.wasm`

-1. Create a new directory for the built web app: `mkdir site`

-1. Copy over Dart code: `cp web/main.* site/`

 1. Copy over the web files: `cp web/index.html web/styles.css site/`